BOFHers/unrealircd-deb/README.md

-This is a script to build unrealircd debian package.
+This is a script to build UnrealIRCd Debian package.

-You need to install dh-make, devscripts, and autotools-dev in order to build debian package.
+You need to install dh-make, devscripts, and autotools-dev in order to build this.

-Run build.sh, then you will get debian package.
+Just run the `build.sh` script and you'll get the package.

-After you install this pacakge, you need to write your own /etc/unrealircd/unrealircd.conf.
+After you install this pacakge, you need to create/change your own `/etc/unrealircd/unrealircd.conf`.

----

-これは unrealircd の deb パッケージを作るためのスクリプトです。

-deb パッケージを作るためには dh-make, devscripts, autotools-dev をインストールする必要があります。

-build.sh を実行することで、自動的にパッケージが作られます。

-インストール後は、 /etc/unrealircd/unrealircd.conf を自分で作成する必要があります。